The optimum river level for all sections is 0.9 – 1.2m on the Nymboida River (Pollack Bridge gauge).

 Extreme care should be exercised when the river is above 1.5m and the weather forecast is for rain in the Nymboida or Mann River headwaters.
+As the river level rises the water becomes more ‘pushy’ with confused water and boils, making paddling and control of canoes more difficult.
 In these conditions, groups should be experienced or in the company of a guide.

-We will not hire out our equipment if the river level is over 1.8m on the Nymboida River (Pollack Bridge gauge).
+We will not hire out our equipment if the river level is below 0.6m or over 1.8m on the Nymboida River (Pollack Bridge gauge).

 For current river conditions, click on the images below.

 Links to BOM river height pages – click image to visit BOM site

 |Nymboida River (d/s Nymboida Weir gauge)

 |Mann River (Jackadgery gauge)